FrankenVoron/DoomCube-2/README.md

 #### Omnipresent Mods
 The following mods are present in all Doomcube variants in the complete CAD file.
 These mods rock!
 -L.e.o.p.a.r.d and Hartk's Sexbolt Z Endstop Mod	https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/Voron%202/2.4/Voron2.4_SexBolt_ZEndstop
--josar's Klicky Probe Mod   https://github.com/jlas1/Klicky-Probe
+-josar's Klicky Probe Mod   https://github.com/jlas1/Klicky-Probe  (Klicky is not on the Mantis toolhead, since it has a native magprobe that works identically to Klicky)
-(OK Klicky and sexbolt aren't in there yet but I didn't want to keep people waiting.
-I'm working on getting them installed next. -KM)

 ##### A set of stl checklists to match these mod sets is in the works.
 That can be one of the most confusing parts of building up a modded printer from scratch, or doing many mods at once with redundant components.
 Hopefully a few checklists will simplify things a little bit.
 A huge debt is owed to all the mod makers and their willingness to share their work!
 Keep up the good work y'all!